gebeyehu08/Objective_Data-analytics-python/bach/docs/source/bach/core-concepts.rst

 =============
 Core Concepts
 =============
-Bach aims to make life for the DS as simple and powerful as possible by using a very familiar interface.
-We use two main concepts to achieve that, see below.
+Bach aims to make life for the DS as simple and powerful as possible by using a pandas-compatible API.

+There are some differences between Bach's API and pandas's API:
+We haven't yet implemented all pandas functions, we have some functions that pandas doesn't have, and some of our functions have slightly different parameters.
+Having said that, anyone that already knows pandas can get started with Bach in mere minutes.

+The fundamental difference between pandas and Bach is how data is stored: in-memory versus in-database.
+Storing all data in databases is what allows Bach to work on huge datasets.
+But as a result, one sometimes has to use Bach slightly different than one would use pandas.
+This page explains the Bach core design ideas and their consequences in using Bach.

 Delayed database operations
 ---------------------------